Visiting Maui During COVID: What You Need To Know

 THE UPSIDE: For our natural environment, the seven-month tourism shutdown was like a much-needed vacation and time of renewal.
 Our beaches and ocean are clean and beautiful.
 Fish have come back in abundance.
 Wildlife is flourishing.
 Flowers are blooming.
 Sunsets are gorgeous, as always.
 The environment has refreshed itself.
 Maui is more beautiful than ever.

 THE DOWNSIDE: Your visit will not be as carefree as before.
 There will be some inconvenience.
 As long as COVID is still active in the world, our island community will be focused on protecting ourselves and our visitors.
 That means social distancing, handwashing/sanitizing, and mask-wearing are standard procedures here.
-Masks are required by law in all public places in the state of Hawaii and compliance is expected of both residents and visitors.
-(Details here; see Exhibit J at the end for mask requirements.)
-Penalty for not wearing a mask can include fines up to $5,000 and possible imprisonment.
+Since last year, masks have been required by State law in all public places in Hawaii.
+However, on May 25, 2021 the State amended the law so masks are no longer required outdoors (whether or not you have been vaccinated).
+Details here.
+Compliance is expected of both residents and visitors.
+Penalty for not wearing a mask in required places can include fines up to $5,000 and possible imprisonment.

 On Maui, wearing a mask is not a political issue open for personal interpretation and debate.
 It’s a matter of public health, and we all JUST DO IT for the good of our community.
 When you live on an island during a pandemic, what affects one affects all.
 On Maui, we truly ARE all in this together, and we wear masks as an act of aloha to protect others on our island.